web-platform-tests/rfcs/rfcs/additional_cypto_cbor_libs.md

 The Ed25519 library is intended to be used by test code running on wptserve that may receive an Ed25519 private key and message to sign that message, or a public key and signature to verify that signature.
 This library is CC0 licensed.

-We're proposing adding these libraries to a third_party/ subdirectory under our spec directory as per this advice [3]:
+We're proposing adding these libraries to a third_party/ subdirectory under our spec directory as per [this advice](https://github.com/web-platform-tests/rfcs/issues/46#issuecomment-587707539):

 An HPKE JavaScript implementation: https://github.com/dajiaji/hpke-js